top of page

 Yoga, mindfulness, meditation, flexibility

 Yoga is an ancient practice that originated in India thousands of years ago.
-It has been in the US since the 1800s, but has gained attention in the past few decades.
+It has been in the US since the 1800s, but has more recently grown in popularity over the past few decades.
+There are several types of yoga that vary in in intensity, types of movement, breath work, and more.
 While yoga is more commonly associated with calmness and meditation, there are a variety of benefits to practicing yoga that extend beyond feeling “zen.”

 Cardiovascular Health

 Yoga helps get your blood flowing.
-This increase in circulation provides more oxygen to the blood cells and to tissues and muscles.
+This increase in circulation provides more oxygen to the blood cells, tissues, and muscles.
 Healthy circulation can help decrease the risk of platelets sticking together and creating blood clots.
-Yoga has also been shown to help lower blood pressure and improve lipid profiles, and according to Explore: The Journal of Science & Healing, it could be considered an effective adjuvant to the prevention and treatment of cardiovascular disease.
+Yoga has also been shown to help lower blood pressure and improve lipid profiles, and according to Explore: The Journal of Science & Healing, it could be considered an effective adjuvant therapy for the prevention and treatment of cardiovascular disease.

 Flexibility and Balance

-A common misconception is that you have to be flexible in order to do yoga.
-This is not true – yoga helps increase flexibility over time, so it is okay if you cannot touch your toes during your first class.
+A common misconception is that you must be flexible in order to do yoga.
+But flexibility is not a prerequisite for yoga.
+Yoga actually helps to increase your flexibility over time, so it is okay if you cannot touch your toes during your first class.
 Flexibility helps relieve the aches and pains of tight muscles, improve posture and prevent injury.
-When done regularly, yoga helps improve balance and body awareness with movement, or proprioception, over time.
+When done regularly, yoga also helps improve balance and body awareness with movement, or proprioception, over time.

 Joint and Bone Health